radiasoft/rsconf/README.md

 # RSConf

-RSConf is an policy-rich configuration management system.
+RSConf is a policy-rich configuration management system.
 It is used to configure our CentOS 7 systems at RadiaSoft and Bivio.
 It can be deployed on any Unix with Bash and Curl.